I’m so glad you’re here!

 Hi there,

-We opt out of diet culture conditioning that’s taught you that food must be earned, movement must be punishment, and smaller = better
+We opt out of diet culture conditioning that’s taught you that food must be earned, movement must be punishment, and smaller = better.

 We seek opportunities to cultivate autonomy, competence, and fierce self-compassion in your relationship with your body and food.